Authentication

 - the mission's postal address,

-- you can click on "Mission Details" to switch back to the mission details page,
+- you can tap on "Mission Detail" to switch back to the mission detail page,

 - and view the units and quantities transported on the mission.

-By clicking on "Mission Details", the user will be redirected to the mission detail.
-Thus, they can jump to the pre-established link between the map and mission details.
+By tapping on "Mission Detail", the user will be redirected to the mission detail.
+This allows you to easily switch between the map and mission details.

-Any modification of an ongoing route made by the manager will result in an update of the mapping.
+Any changes made to an ongoing route by the manager will trigger an update of the map.

-Finally, the truck marker represents the driver who has activated their geolocation in Mapo Driver.
-This marker follows the driver when the map remains open.
-This display should allow them to better understand, according to their position, the missions they need to complete.
+Finally, the lorry marker represents the driver who has enabled geolocation in Mapo Driver.
+This marker follows the driver while the map remains open.
+This display is designed to help the driver better understand, based on their position, which missions they need to complete.

 .